Michael Buono, President

 I have resided in East Greenbush with my husband for 24 years.
 Our children are Columbia High School graduates.
 We currently have a foreign exchange student living with us and attending Columbia High School.

 Frank K. Yeboah

-I am deeply honored to serve on the Board of Education and look forward to innovative thinking and creative approaches in advancing quality education in the district.
+I am deeply honored to serve on the East Greenbush Central School District’s Board of Education and to be granted the privilege of contributing innovative and creative ideas that advance quality education throughout our district.

-I have been a member of the American College of Health Care Administrators (ACHCA) since 2011 and serve on its Member Experience Committee.
+Professional associations and leadership roles include the American College of Health Care Administrators (ACHCA) where I currently serve on its Member Experience Committee.